rmuuu/cs1202group_project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furthermore, when switching to renewable energy, it is a must to track the energy generated and consumption to ensure its performance, and this is OmniEnergy's task.

 ## :mag_right: Objectives
-For a clean energy future, OmniEnergy advocates the use of renewables and other clean energy source. :fallen_leaf: :sun_with_face:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For a clean energy future, OmniEnergy advocates the use of renewables and other clean energy source. :fallen_leaf: :sun_with_face:

 The objectives include the following:
 + To determine the user's energy consumption :electric_plug: